What business expenses can your limited company claim for?

 Your salary, staff members’ salaries, and any subcontractors’ fees are allowable expenses.

-If you or your employees’ salaries go over the personal allowance (currently £12,570), you’ll also have to deduct income tax.
+If you or your employees’ salaries exceed the personal allowance (currently £12,570), you’ll also have to deduct income tax.

 If you’re the sole employee of the limited company, it’s usually best to limit your salary to the secondary threshold and take the rest of your income as dividends.
 This is the most tax-efficient way to pay yourself, because: